Easy Cake Pops Recipe

 • If you plan to use colored candy melts, add 1/2 teaspoon of vegetable oil to achieve dipping consistency.
 Candy melts are the easiest way to achieve a bright coloring.

-• White, milk, or dark chocolate can also be used.
+• White, milk, or dark chocolate can also be used for dipping.
 I recommend Ghirardelli’s melting wafers because they don’t need to be tempered.

-• Bright colors – If you want deep colors with a bright hue, it’s best to use candy melts.
+• Bright colors – If you want deep colors with a bright hue, it’s best to use candy melts for coating the cake balls.
 You can find them in any color!

 • Toppings – Try brightly colored jimmies, crushed peppermints, sanding sugar, candy eyes, mini candy flowers, or festively shaped sprinkles.
 Check the cake & baking section of your local craft store for mini royal icing decorations.